jbenet/transformer/README.md

 }
 ```

 Each of the `transformer/<name>` `types` are transformer modules that link transformer objects and allow transformer to find the relevant functions.
-The `transformer/` part here shows anyone can publish new codecs or types to transformer's index.
+The `transformer/` part here shows anyone can publish new conversions or types to transformer's index.

 ### the conversions